Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose into the 5580s during the session and then fell, reaching into the 5520s as the closing bell approached.
+The S&P 500 futures rose throughout the session, reaching into the 5580s after the Federal Open Market Committee left the Federal Funds Rate unchanged.

 9:35 a.m.
 New York time